 There are the usual concerns about privacy, hacking, and abuse.
 Business suits and parliaments are making noises about what rules apply to whom.
 As an IT worker, I have some very strong personal reservations.
 The more powerful our technology becomes, the more we tend to abuse it.
 Cyberpunk dystopian images come to mind quite easily.
 But, time and again, as technology has come about, it has mostly improved our quality of life.
 At the heart of it, augmented reality is about information, and making it easier to share our experiences.
 As with all technologies, a little care and wisdom go a long way.

 The AR startups of today will be the business giants of tomorrow.
 There are developers madly tinkering as I type this, working overtime to make it useful and fashionable.
 The wise investor would invest in those startups before the tech takes off.
+It could change education; how we engage in the classroom.
+It could change how we wake up and go through our morning routine.
 Think about your field of work.
 Whatever field that is, there is an application for augmented reality.
 For increased efficiency, information and creativity.

 AR has the promise of making history more vivid, removing the scourge of mundane paperwork, and even saving lives.
 It’s the cornerstone of our next industrial revolution, and its already changing business.
 Done correctly, it can let us bin the cell phones altogether and get back to living in reality.
 Rather than distracting us further, augmented reality can make us more human than ever.